lukazof/FlappyJet2/README.md

 you can play against.

 **Please note that the game is not finished yet, and I will rewrite every line of code that isn't appropriate.**

+You can play the game on your browser here: <a href="https://lucasof.site/games/flappyjet/play" target="_blank">lucasof.site/games/flappyjet/play</a>